By Tim Lambert

 The Wiltshire and Berkshire canal was built in 1810 and was followed by the North Wiltshire canal in 1819 both of which brought more trade to the area.
 By 1831 the population of Swindon had risen to 1,742.
 Of course, it was the coming of the railway, which transformed Swindon from a small and sleepy market town into the largest town in Wiltshire.

 Swindon The Railway Town

-St Marks church was consecrated in 1845.
+St Mark’s church was consecrated in 1845.
 The first shops opened in 1846.
-From the mid-1840s houses were built in Bridge Street and Fleet Street.
+From the mid-1840s houses were built on Bridge Street and Fleet Street.
 By 1851 the settlement of New Swindon, as it was called, had a population of 1,454.

-Other streets built at that time were Haydon Street, Mill Street, Carfax Street, Oriel Street, Merton Street and Turl Street.
-Other houses were built in Vilett Street, Carr Street.
+Other streets built at that time were Haydon Street, Mill Street, Carfax Street, Oriel Street, Merton Street, and Turl Street.
+Other houses were built on Vilett Street, Carr Street.
 Dixon and Stafford Street were also built in the 1870s but they were separated from Farnsby Street by open land.